 I would suggest using SEMrush’s traffic data more so as a ballpark estimate.
 This response to a Reddit thread sums it up perfectly.

-But, some of their other information like backlinks I have found to be very accurate.
-The same goes with keyword rankings.
+But, some of their other information, like backlinks, I have found to be very accurate.
+The same goes for keyword rankings.

 Besides that, SEMrush has a ton of priceless tools that will skyrocket your rankings and SEO performance.